Deliver Excellent Service to

 I have provided training and consulting to thousands of people in business, from small startups to Fortune 500’s striving to become more inclusive to the 48 million deaf and hard of hearing Americans in their community.

-For 8 years, I’ve been operating a review platform that has 3,500+ consumer reviews written by deaf and hard of hearing customers from all over the U.S. which means I have A LOT of data about the deaf and hard of hearing experience in different environments.
+For 8 years, I’ve been operating a review platform with thousands of consumer reviews written by deaf and hard of hearing customers from all over the U.S. which means I have A LOT of data about the deaf and hard of hearing experience in different environments.

 “The gym cardio equipment had built in captions on their TV’s!
 I would give this hotel a 5-star if their staff knew sign language and they improved on their response time for responding to texts.”